common-workflow-language/cwlprov/ro.md

 Beyond being a listing of file names and identifiers, this also lists formats and light-weight provenance.
 We note that the CWL file is marked to conform to the https://w3id.org/cwl/ CWL specification.

-Some of the files like `packed.cwl` have been created by cwltool as part of the run, while others have been created before the run "outside".
+Some of the files like `packed.cwl` have been created by `cwltool` as part of the run, while others have been created "outside" the run (e.g. inputs).
 (Note that `cwltool` is currently unable to extract the original authors and contributors of the original files, this is planned for future versions).

 Under `annotations` we see that the main point of this whole research object (`/` aka `arcp://uuid,67f38794-d24a-435f-bd4a-0242a56a581b/`)